-Violence in schools and bullying is one of the strategic priorities of the current The Council of Europe Strategy on the Rights of the Child 2012-2015.
+Protecting all children from violence, including from violence in schools and bullying, is one of the strategic priorities of the current Council of Europe Strategy on the Rights of the Child 2022-2027.
 Prevention of bullying starts with educating children about the harmful effects of bullying and that their actions have an impact on others.
 Therefore, the Council of Europe promotes whole school human rights and citizenship education programmes to tackle bullying and violence in schools.
-These Citizenship and human rights education programmes are based on the principles of the Council of Europe Charter on Education for Democratic Citizenship and Human Rights which all 47 member states of the Council of Europe have adopted.
+These Citizenship and human rights education programmes are based on the principles of the Council of Europe Charter on Education for Democratic Citizenship and Human Rights which all 46 member states of the Council of Europe have adopted.

 The Directorate of Democratic Citizenship and Participation that carries out the Council of Europe efforts on fighting bullying has created a wealth of tools which can be used in the fight against bullying.
 These include child-friendly material and educational material for education professionals to use in schools such as the Compasito manual on human rights education for children.